bennobuilder/dynamic-styles/README.md

 <br>

+---

-Link a style sheet with a function component using the hook pattern.
+Create dynamic style sheets and link them with a function component using the hook pattern.
 ```ts
 const useStyles = createStyles()((theme, params) => ({
     root: /* */,